 In addition, the ICA prescribes the obligation of foreigners who plan to invest in the country and also specifies all the information they have to submit.
 In some cases, you may be required to present a government approval and/or notification, like when you want to acquire or establish a Canadian business (real estate included) and you’ve exceeded the applicable financial limits.

 Real estate property law is primarily handled by provinces.
-Each province has the right and capacity to come up with their own legislation.
+Each province has the right and capacity to come up with its own legislation.
 This may include regulations that govern the acquisition of real estate property by foreigners and the corporations or associations under the control of such individuals.